calpaterson/quarchive/README.md

 # Quartermarker - social bookmarks in your browser

-Quartermarker is a mechanism for syncing your browser bookmarks with a third-party server (provided) for fun and profit.
+Quartermarker (a working title) is a mechanism for syncing your browser bookmarks with a third-party server (provided) for fun and profit.

 ## Building